tyrchen/appshare/README.md

 very simple web application proxy for making your local development environment accessible in internet.
 Good for demostration or debugging purpose.

+Note: this project is not finished - it's buggy, lack of below features, wtf everywhere, etc. Right now it only proves my concept.
+See: [vagrant share analysis](http://zhuanlan.zhihu.com/prattle/19707255) (in Chinese).
+Use the code at your own risk.

 Usage
 ------